OpenText Application Quality Management integration

 Step 3: Login to Project

 • Project.
-Enter the ALM project name or select a project from the list.
+Enter the project name or select a project from the list.
 Only those projects that you have permission to connect to are displayed.

 • Login to project on startup.
-This option is only enabled when the Authenticate on startup check box is selected.
+This option is enabled only when the Authenticate on startup check box is selected.

 Back to top